 People

-Luz Vega-Marquis, the Marguerite Casey Foundation’s president since its formation, announced in 2019 that she would retire in 2020.
-12 Vega-Marquis had faced criticism from anonymous employees on the website Glassdoor for an “autocratic” management style; the Chronicle of Philanthropy reported that stories about the unpleasant workplace environment made it more difficult for the Marguerite Casey Foundation to hire staff.
-13
+The previous president, Luz Vega-Marquis, whom took on the position during the foundation’s formation, announced in 2019 that she would retire in 2020.
+18 Vega-Marquis had faced criticism from anonymous employees on the website Glassdoor for an “autocratic” management style; the Chronicle of Philanthropy reported that stories about the unpleasant workplace environment made it more difficult for the Marguerite Casey Foundation to hire staff.
+19

 References